Lila's Forensic Pathway

 State and local lab path

-Best fit if she wants: a direct science role, earlier field/lab experience, and a clearer bridge into technical forensic work
+Best fit if she wants: a direct science role, earlier forensic exposure, and a clearer bridge into technical forensic work

 Federal technical forensic path